MARTIMM/raku-mongodb-driver/README.md

 is increased, a feature is added.
 When z is increased minor changes and bugfixes are done.

+* 0.11.4 - Added methods to get error status in MongoDB::Database.
 * 0.10.4 - Added drop() in MongoDB::Database to drop a database.
 * 0.9.4 - Added list_databases() and database_names() to MongoDB::Connection
 * 0.8.4 - run_command() added to MongoDB::Database